 How to Calculate Control Limits for X-Bar R Charts in Python

-Calculating control limits for X-bar R charts in Python requires strict adherence to subgroup aggregation logic, constant lookup tables, and floating-point precision standards.
-When automating Statistical Process Control (SPC) pipelines, the most frequent failures stem from misaligned subgroup sizes, unhandled missing measurements, and incorrect constant mapping.
-This guide provides a minimal reproducible implementation, root-cause analysis for common pipeline breakdowns, and compliance-aware validation steps aligned with ASTM E2587 and AIAG SPC guidelines.
+Calculating X-bar R control limits in Python requires strict adherence to subgroup aggregation logic, constant lookup tables, and floating-point precision standards.
+The most frequent automation failures stem from misaligned subgroup sizes, unhandled missing measurements, and incorrect constant mapping.
+This guide provides a complete implementation, root-cause analysis for common pipeline breakdowns, and compliance-aware validation steps aligned with ASTM E2587 and the AIAG SPC Reference Manual.

-The X-bar R chart monitors process location and dispersion for rational subgroups typically sized between 2 and 10 units.
-Understanding when to apply this methodology versus alternative chart types is foundational to maintaining control chart integrity across manufacturing data streams.
-For a complete breakdown of chart selection criteria and statistical assumptions, refer to the SPC Fundamentals & Control Chart Taxonomy documentation before deploying automated limit calculations.
+The X-bar R chart monitors process location and dispersion for rational subgroups sized between 2 and 10.
+For a complete breakdown of chart selection criteria and statistical assumptions, refer to the SPC Fundamentals & Control Chart Taxonomy before deploying automated limit calculations.

-Precision matters: constants should be stored to at least three decimal places, and intermediate calculations must retain full floating-point precision until the final rounding step.
-Premature truncation introduces systematic bias that compounds across high-frequency manufacturing data streams.
+Precision matters: constants should carry at least three decimal places, and intermediate calculations must retain full float64 precision until the final rounding step.
+Premature truncation introduces systematic bias that compounds across high-frequency data streams.

 Production-Ready Python Implementation